-- Allow employee to ask questions, present evidence, call witnesses, respond to evidence and make representations.
+- Allow the employee to ask questions, present evidence, call witnesses, respond to evidence and make representations;

-- Establish the likely causes of poor performance including any reasons why any measures taken so far have not led to the required improvement.
+- Establish the likely causes of poor employee performance, including any reasons why any measures taken so far have not led to the required improvement;

-- Where appropriate, discussing targets for improvement and a time-scale for review.
+- Discuss targets for improvement and a time-scale for review, if appropriate; and

 Inform the employee of the decision in writing

-Following the hearing, the employer’s decision should be sent to the employee in writing without unreasonable delay.
+Following the poor performance hearing, the employer’s decision should be sent to the employee in writing without unreasonable delay.

-If poor performance is established, a dismissal would usually only be appropriate if there has been a written warning and a final written warning.
+If poor performance is established, a dismissal would usually only be appropriate if there I a written warning and a final written warning.

 Written warnings should set out the nature of the poor performance, the improvement required, and the timescale for improvement.
 They should also specify how long they will remain current, and the consequences of further failure to improve within that period.

-If the employee feels the disciplinary action against them is unjust, they should appeal in writing, specifying the grounds of their appeal.
+If the employee feels the poor performance action against them is unjust, they should appeal in writing, specifying the grounds of their appeal.
 If they bring a tribunal claim without appealing, any compensation they are awarded may be reduced.